-How do you discover and nurture young mathematical talent in way that crosses geographic and socio-economic boundaries?
+How do you discover and nurture young mathematical talent in a way that crosses geographic and socio-economic boundaries?
 Brazil, host of the International Congress of Mathematicians 2018 (ICM), seems to have found an answer: cast you net wide and inspire young students with problems that don't require previous mathematical knowledge.

 Students celebrating at the OBMEP award ceremony.

 The Brazilian Mathematics Olympiad of Public Schools (OBMEP) was launched in 2005 to address Brazil's below average performance in the Programme for International Student Assessment (PISA).
 The aim is three-fold: to discover talented students, to train them, and to stimulate them to study maths at university and improve maths teaching in Brazil.

 All students that go to state schools are automatically enrolled in the first stage of the Olympiad and take an exam consisting of questions that don't require them to have lots of previous mathematical training.
 The top 5% of each school go on to a second stage, and the final winners are rewarded by gold, silver and bronze medals as well as honorary mentions.

 The reach of OBMEP is incredible.
 In 2017 nearly 18 million students took part in the first stage and 1 million went on to the second stage.
 At the end a total of 500 gold medals, 1,500 silver medals and 4,500 bronze medals were awarded and there were 46,000 honorary mentions.